highbyte/dotnet-6502/tools/vscode-extension/README.md

 > Currently the extension is not available in an extension store.
 The only way to run it is to build and run it from source.

+> There is also a built-in simpler [machine code monitor](../../doc/MONITOR.md) in the emulator itself that can be activated with F12 (or pressing the Monitor button).
+It has less features than the VS Code extenision described here.

 ## Requirements

 - .NET SDK v10.0 or later.